 Those interested in graduate school in Horticulture and Natural Resources at K-State should follow the procedures listed below.
 Those interested in the Urban Food Systems specialization within the M.S. program should visit the specialization pages for that program.
-Those interested in the Graduate Certificate in Advanced Horticulture may follow a simpler admissions procedure.
+Those interested in the Graduate Certificate in Advanced Horticulture should visit that program page for application instructions.

 1. Determine if there are graduate faculty working in your area of interest.
 Start by visiting our research pages.